Planting Bulbs Outdoors

 Planning and Planting

-Prepare beds by mixing fertilizer, bonemeal and wood ashes, or other phosphorus and potassium sources into the soil below the level of the bulbs.
+Prepare beds by mixing a bulb fertilizer, bonemeal and wood ashes, or other phosphorus and potassium sources into the soil below the level of the bulbs.
+We recommend our own Vegemighty Planting Mix.
+It’s free of animal byproducts, and also approved for organic growers (unlike the widely available Holland Bulb Booster).
 Mix in compost to lighten heavy soils and increase nutrients.
 Peat is acidic—use with caution.
-Although widely available, Holland Bulb Booster contains ingredients which are not approved for organic growers.

 Plant bulbs pointed side up; generally the depth of the hole is three times the bulb’s height.
-See our chart showing suggested planting depth and spacing.
+See our bulb planting chart showing suggested planting depth and spacing.
 Topdress the bed with compost.

 Do not remove the mulch too early in the spring.
 By keeping the soil from thawing, mulch prevents heaving and false starts in early warm spells, and delays flowering slightly for a more uniform and longer-lasting display.
 Remove mulch as the bulbs begin to peek through in the spring, and dress the bed with compost or bulb fertilizer.